hollinrakedp/PyDTATransferLog/README.md

 1. After installation, the application will create a `config.ini` file in the `src` directory if it doesn't already exist.

 2. Review the default configuration settings and modify them as needed:
-   - Set the preferred output folder for logs
+   - Set the preferred output folder for transfer logs
+   - Set the preferred output folder for file transfer requests
    - Configure media types and transfer types
-   - Customize log file naming formats
+   - Customize log and request file naming formats

-3. The application will create a logs directory to store transfer logs if it doesn't exist.
+3. The application will create logs and requests directories to store transfer logs and file transfer requests if they don't exist.

 ## Usage